Detroit Lakes, Minnesota: National Register of Historic Places

 Numerous works of architecture and engineering in Detroit Lakes have been added to the National Register of Historic Places.
 The Detroit Lakes Carnegie Library of the Prairie School architectural style, by architects Claude and Starck, was added to the Register in 1976.
 The Graystone Hotel was added in 1999.
-The Amtrak Depot, formerly the Northern Pacific Passenger Depot and later the Burlington Northern Depot, now primarily serving as a small shop and eatery, was added in 1988.
+The Amtrak Depot, formerly the Northern Pacific Passenger Depot, was added in 1988.
 The Homer E. Sargent House on Lake Avenue, a privately owned domestic dwelling of the Queen Anne architectural style, was added in 1988.
 The Edgewater Beach Cottages, also known as Stovewood Cottages, by architects George Jewell and Frederick Wright, were added in 1989.
 Fairyland Cottages Historic District on W. Lake Shore Drive was added in 1989.
 The Holmes Block (also known as the Opera House Block), including downtown commercial buildings at 710–718 Washington Avenue, was added in 2001.

 Economy

 The city's economy is largely driven by summer tourism and seasonal population increases.
 A variety of health care services, retail stores, and service businesses are available to area residents and tourists.
 Detroit Lakes has about 15 chain and independent hotels.
 Numerous resorts in the area provide additional units.
 The city's downtown has a 135000 sqft shopping center, including Washington Square Mall.
 Most newer chain retail businesses, including discount and home centers, restaurants, and strip malls, are along Highways 10 and 59.
 The city is also home to a number of businesses servicing tourism ranging from sporting goods retailers to amusement parks and river tubing companies.
 With two industrial parks in the city's outskirts, it is also home to many manufacturing and industrial businesses.